 Contests & Issues Audited

-Contests for the governor’s office, United States’ congressional and senate contests, and presidential contests must all be audited when they occur.
-Additional contests may be audited at the discretion of election officials.
+Contests for president or governor, U.S. senate, and U.S. representative must all be audited when they occur.
+Additional offices may be audited at the discretion of election officials.
 The audit is required for state general elections only.
+(Minn.
+Stat. § 206.89.2.)

 For recount laws, see Citizens for Election Integrity Minnesota website.

-The county auditor must immediately submit the results of the post-election review electronically or in writing to the Secretary of State not later than two (2) days before the State Canvassing Board meets to canvass the state general election.
+The audit is required to take place between the 11th day after the state general election and the 18th day after the state general election.
+Upon receiving the results of the audit, the county auditor must immediately submit the results to the secretary of state; this can be electronically or in writing and must occur no later than two days before the State Canvassing Board meets to canvass the state general election.
+(Minn.
+Stat. § 206.89.6.)

 Binding On Official Outcomes